2025 Ohio Education

 School Funding - Photo student in classroom

-How Ohio Funds Public Schools Ohio public schools receive more than $27 billion per year via local, state, and federal tax revenues, and some non-taxpayer support.
-In FY22, state funds provided, on average, 36 percent of total revenues for school districts, while local taxes contributed 44 percent.
-Federal and non-tax sources provided the rest.
+How Ohio Funds Public Schools Ohio public schools receive just over $30 billion per year.
+In FY24, state funds provided, on average, 38 percent of total revenues for public schools, while local taxes contributed 41 percent.
+Federal and non-tax sources provided the rest of the funding.

 Ohio school funding how Ohio funds public schools pie chart